-EDUCATION.
+EDUCATION

-I. The Board of Education.
+I. The Board of Education

-¶ 230.
-In order to promote the educational work of the church there shall be a board known as the Board of Education of the Free Methodist Church of North America.

-¶231.
-This board shall be composed of the members of the executive committee and the editor of The Free Methodist.

-¶ 232.
-The board shall be incorporated under the laws of the state of Illinois, with its headquarters at the Publishing House in Chicago.

-¶ 233.
-The said board shall manage its own affairs, subject to the provisions of its charter and the rules and regulations of the general conference.

-¶234.
-The board of education shall receive, invest and disburse all moneys which shall be contributed, collected or otherwise committed to it for general educational purposes.
-It shall administer the children's fund and all other funds to assist properly accredited young men and young women, who are members of the Free Methodist Church and feel called of God to ministerial or missionary work or teaching in our schools, to procure such educational training as preparation for their work requires; provided, that no part of the children's fund shall be appropriated to any student except such as shall have been a regular scholar in some Free Methodist Sunday school for a period of six months or more, and also provided, that none of the educational funds shall be appropriated to any student except such as pursues his studies in some one of the institutions recognized as Free Methodist schools.
+- ¶ 245.
+1. In order to promote the educational work of the church there shall be a board known as the Board of Education of the Free Methodist Church of North America. - 2.
+This board shall be composed of the members of the executive committee and the editor of the Free Methodist. - 3.
+The board shall be incorporated under the laws of the state of Illinois, with its headquarters at the Publishing House in Chicago. - 4.
+The said board shall manage its own affairs, subject to the provisions of its charter and the rules and regulations of the general conference. - ¶246.
+1. The board of education shall receive, invest and disburse all moneys which shall be contributed, collected or otherwise committed to it for general educational purposes.
+It shall administer the children's fund and all other funds to assist properly accredited young men and young women, who are members of the Free Methodist church and feel called of God to ministerial or missionary work and are enrolled as students in some of the schools, recognized by the board of education as Free Methodist schools, to procure such educational training as preparation for their work requires; provided, that no part of the children's fund shall be appropriated to any student except such as shall have been a regular scholar in some Free Methodist Sunday-school for a period of six months or more, and also provided, that none of the educational funds shall be appropriated to any student except such as pursues his studies in some one of the institutions recognized as Free Methodist schools.
 The aid shall be granted only in the form of loans, but the board may cancel such loans, in part or in whole, for protracted illness, or for five years of actual missionary service.

-¶235.
-All educational money other than the children's fund shall be reported under the head of "general educational fund."

-¶236.
-The board of education shall recognize as auxiliaries such educational societies as may at any time be created by an annual conference, provided such societies prosecute their work in harmony with the principles and methods of the board of education.
+- 2. All educational money other than the children's fund shall be reported under the head of "general educational fund." - 3.
+This board shall recognize as auxiliaries such educational societies as may at any time be created by an annual conference, provided such societies prosecute their work in harmony with the principles and methods of the board of education. - 4.
+This board shall appoint a standing committee, from its own body, to investigate the financial and educational standards of our institutions, and report at least every two years to the board regarding the same. - 5.

-¶237.
 The said board shall publish an annual report of all the business transacted, including moneys or other property received, funds invested and funds disbursed.
-Their report shall also include a classified list of all the educational institutions under the patronage of the Free Methodist Church.
+Their report shall also include a classified list of all the educational institutions under the patronage of the Free Methodist church.

 II.
-Educational Institutions.
+Educational Institutions

-¶238.
-The board of education shall recognize as under the auspices of the Free Methodist Church, and therefore entitled to be mentioned in its classified list of educational institutions and to receive aid from its connectional funds, all those schools of the church which are now known to have the approval of the conferences in which they are respectively located and of such other conferences as may be associated in their management; and also all such schools as shall hereafter be established in accordance with the foregoing conditions and with the approval of the majority of the members of the board of education expressed by a vote in one of its regular meetings.
+¶ 247.
+1. The board of education shall recognize as under the auspices of the Free Methodist church, and therefore entitled to be mentioned in its classified list of educational institutions and to receive aid from its connectional funds, all those schools of the church which are now known to have the approval of the conferences in which they are respectively located and of such other conferences as may be associated in their management; and also all such schools as shall hereafter be established in accordance with the foregoing conditions and with the approval of the majority of the members of the board of education expressed by a vote in one of its regular meetings.